slhck/ffmpeg-normalize/README.md

     See `ffmpeg -formats` for a list.

-    If not specified, the format will be inferred by ffmpeg from the output file name.
+    If not specified, the format will be inferred by FFmpeg from the output file name.
 If the output file name is not explicitly specified, the extension will govern the format (see '--extension' option).

 - `-ext EXTENSION, --extension EXTENSION`: Output file extension to use for output files that were not explicitly specified.
 (Default: `mkv`)